docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 A transmitter module can define multiple plug-ins.
 Each plug-in can appear in the Playback Preferences as an option for video playback and/or audio playback.
 Only one transmitter can be used for audio, since the transmitter used for audio drives the clock.
 Multiple transmitters may be selected for video simultaneously.

 When active, multiple instances of a single plug-in can be created.
-An instance is created to dis- play a clip or sequence.
+An instance is created to display a clip or sequence.
 Hardware access is regulated through ActivateDeactivate.
 Only an active instance should access the hardware.

 ----